Aussie battle for Hannah Green, Minjee Lee at HSBC Women’s World Championship

 Amateur Chen Xingtong slipped from tied-44th to joint-66th after a seven-over 79 left her at seven-over 223.

-Defending champion Lydia Ko sits tied-20th after carding a one-under 71 to sign for a three-under 213.
+Defending champion Lydia Ko of New Zealand sits tied-20th after carding a one-under 71 to sign for a three-under 213 at the end of the penultimate day of action.